OhMyGuus/BetterCrewLink/README.md

 ### iOS & MacOS [![iOS & MacOS](https://i.imgur.com/d4X3mKz.png)](https://youtu.be/qYvDg4dktI4 "Do not click here")

-Go to category [Installation](https://github.com/OhMyGuus/BetterCrewlink-mobile#ios--macos) In BetterCrewlink-mobile to see how to install the iOS/MacOS Version.
-(Requires A PC Player)
+Go to category [Installation](https://github.com/OhMyGuus/BetterCrewlink-mobile#ios--macos) in BetterCrewlink-mobile to see how to install the iOS/MacOS Version.
+(Requires a PC Player)

+### Console

+Go to category [Web](https://web.bettercrewl.ink/) to play Among Us with BetterCrewLink on Console.
+(Requires a PC Player)

+###### Note: XBOX and PlayStation ports for Among Us is still coming soon

 <!-- DEVELOPMENT -->
 ## Development